HobOps/helm-chart-generator-tool/README.md

 pyenv local helm_chart_helper_environ
 ```

-Finally you are able to work with python and it's dependencies safely
+Then finally you are able to work with python and it's dependencies safely

 ## Warning !!